australia tourist visa

-Of all my visa applications, I can say that applying for an Australia tourist visa or visitor visa, was the easiest for me.
-Simply because it can all be done online.
+Of all my visa applications, I can say that applying for an Australia tourist visa or visitor visa, was the easiest for me, simply because it can all be done online.
 Plus, an Income Tax Return (ITR) is not a requirement.
 Isn’t it great?
-This makes it easier for freelancers who still don’t have this document for their self-employment.
+This makes it easier for self-employed freelancers who still don’t have this document.

 Australia tourist visa for Filipinos online steps